talesh/www-project-top-10-for-large-language-model-applications/1_1_vulns/LLM00_Introduction.md

 v1.1 Release Lead & Vulnerability Entries Lead, OWASP Top 10 for LLM Applications
 LinkedIn: /in/adamdawson0
 GitHub: @GangGreenTemperTatum

+## About this Translation

+**Translators**

+-

+In the creation of this translation, we consciously elected to employ only human translators, recognizing the exceptionally technical and critical nature of the OWASP Top Ten for LLMs.
+The translators listed above not only possess a deep understanding of the original content but also the fluency to make this translation a success.

+Talesh Seeparsan
+Translations Lead, OWASP Top 10 for LLM Applications
+LinkedIn: /in/talesh

 LLM01
 Prompt Injection